Nordix/xcluster-cni/README.md

 For K8s there are two problems;

-* While the `bridge` CNI-plugin sets up POD-to-POD communication within a node, thre is no connectivity between nodes.
+* While the `bridge` CNI-plugin sets up POD-to-POD communication within a node, there is no connectivity between nodes.

 * The `host-local` IPAM-plugin must use different address ranges on different K8s nodes.